Restaurants in Madrid

 Telephone: +34 91 366 3166

-For the best paella and a quality selection of cavas (Catalan champagne-type wine) that compliment this traditional dish, Café Balear is the place.
+For the best paella and a quality selection of cavas (Catalan champagne-type wine) that complements this traditional dish, Café Balear is the place.
 The elegant dining room is simply decorated with white linens and curtains, lifted by art prints and potted palms.
 Try the stuffed aubergines a la Mallorquina, or perhaps the vegetarian paella with fresh ginger.
 Attentive staff and a friendly atmosphere add to the appeal of this lovely restaurant.
 Open daily for lunch and dinner.

 Address: Sagunto 18 near Plaza de Chamberi